shasibhusanJena/AWS-Solutions-Architect-Associate/README.md

       pathway to the nearest regional** endpoint.
     - S3 batch replication to copy objects across S3 buckets in different Regions using S3 console
     - The Lambda Function must be deployed in your VPC, because RDS Proxy is never publicly accessible.
-    - AWS Backup - Automatically back up your filesystem
+    - AWS Backup - Automatically back up your filesystem.
-    - AWS DataSync - Automatically move data between on-premises storage and your file systems
     - AWS Lambda - Run code without thinking about servers.
 Pay only for the compute time you consume.
-    - Amazon SageMaker - Machine learning for every developer and data scientist
     - AWS Transfer - Seamlessly transfer files over SFTP, FTPS, and FTP protocols into your filesystem
     - Amazon Elastic- File System (Amazon EFS) provides a simple, scalable, fully managed elastic NFS file system for use with AWS Cloud services and on-premises resources.
 It is built to scale on demand to petabytes without disrupting applications, growing and shrinking automatically as you add and remove files, eliminating the need to provision and manage capacity to accommodate growth.
-    - AWS DataSync - Automate data transfers between on-premises storage and S3 by using AWS DataSync.
+    - AWS DataSync - Automate data transfers between on-premises storage and your file system ex: S3.

 ### Links for more info